Connie Chung

-Constance Yu-Hwa Chung (born August 20, 1946) is an American journalist who has been a news anchor and reporter for the U.S. television news networks NBC, CBS, ABC, CNN, and MSNBC.
-Some of her more famous interview subjects include Claus von Bülow and U.S. Representative Gary Condit, whom Chung interviewed first after the Chandra Levy disappearance, and basketball legend Magic Johnson after he went public about being HIV-positive.
-In 1993, she became the second woman to co-anchor a network newscast as part of CBS Evening News.
+Constance Yu-Hwa Chung Povich (née Chung; born August 20, 1946) is an American journalist who has been a news anchor and reporter for the U.S. television news networks ABC, CBS, NBC, CNN, and MSNBC.
+Some of her more famous interview subjects include Claus von Bülow and U.S. representative Gary Condit, whom Chung interviewed first after the Chandra Levy disappearance, and basketball legend Magic Johnson after he went public about being HIV-positive.
+In 1993, she became the second woman to co-anchor a network newscast, as part of CBS Evening News.

 Early life and education

-The youngest of ten children, Chung was born in Washington, D.C., less than a year after her family emigrated from China and was raised in D.C.
-Her father, William Ling Chung, was an intelligence officer in the Chinese Nationalist Government and five of her siblings died during wartime.
+The youngest of ten children, Chung was born in Washington, D.C., less than a year after her family emigrated from China, and was raised in Washington, D.C.
+Her parents were in an arranged marriage.
+Her father, William Ling Chung, was an intelligence officer in the Chinese Nationalist Government, and five of her siblings died during wartime.
+She was named after singer and actress Constance Moore.

-She graduated from Montgomery Blair High School in Silver Spring, Maryland, and went on to receive a degree in journalism at the University of Maryland, College Park, in 1969.
+Chung attended Montgomery Blair High School in Silver Spring, Maryland.
+In 1969, she graduated from the University of Maryland, College Park with a degree in journalism.
+She was a summer intern for New York congressman Seymour Halpern.

+Career

 Early career

-Chung was a Washington-based correspondent for the CBS Evening News with Walter Cronkite in the early 1970s, during the Watergate political scandal.
-Later, Chung left to anchor evening newscasts for KNXT (now KCBS-TV), the network's owned and operated station in Los Angeles.
-Chung also anchored the network's primetime news updates (CBS Newsbreak) for West Coast stations from the KNXT studios at Columbia Square during her tenure there.
+Chung began her career as a copier at WTTG-TV until a position as newsroom secretary opened up.
+In 1971, Chung became a Washington, D.C.–based correspondent for the CBS Evening News with Walter Cronkite in the early 1970s during the Watergate political scandal.
+Chung left to anchor evening newscasts for KNXT, a CBS owned and operated station in Los Angeles (now KCBS-TV).
+Her co-anchors at KNXT included Joe Benti, Brent Musburger and Jess Marlow.
+The Los Angeles Times TV columnist said Chung "helped give Channel 2 an agreeable, respectable, middle-road identity".
+Chung also anchored CBS's primetime news updates (CBS Newsbreak) for West Coast stations from the KNXT studios at Columbia Square during her tenure there.
+During this time, Chung also served as the presenter for the Maryland Instructional Television series Terra: Our World, which won a Peabody Award.

 In early 2018, Chung was asked if she was sexually harassed in her career.
-She replied "Oh, yeah!
+She replied, "Oh, yeah!
 Oh, sure.
 Yeah.
 Every day.
 I mean, a lot.
-Especially when I started out."
-Later that year, following Christine Blasey Ford's testimony to the Senate Judiciary Committee of being sexually assaulted by Brett Kavanaugh, Chung wrote an open letter to Blasey-Ford saying that she too was sexually assaulted when she was in college, and the person who assaulted her was the doctor who delivered her.
+Especially when I started out".
+Later that year, following Christine Blasey Ford's testimony to the Senate Judiciary Committee alleging she was sexually assaulted by Brett Kavanaugh, Chung wrote an open letter to Blasey-Ford in which Chung said she was assaulted in college by the doctor who delivered her, during an appointment when she approached him for birth control.